astlouys/Pico-Green-Clock/README.md

 # Pico-Clock_Green
+Version 4.00 coming soon !!
+Adds remote control, night light, passive piezo buzzer support driven by PWM (buzzer must be installed by user), calendar events now with jingles, device checking on power-up, and more goodies...

 This project provides firmware for the "Pico Green Clock" product from Waveshare (available from Amazon).
 It is based on a Raspberry Pi Pico micro-controller.

 Waveshare provides a basic firmware (Version 1.00) for the Pico Green clock.
 Current project adds tons of comments in the code and also provides many